Data Protection Policy

 REPORTING BREACHES

-All members of staff have an obligation to report actual or potential data protection compliance failures.
-This allows the Council to:
+All members of staff have an obligation to report actual or potential data protection compliance failures to the Town Clerk.
+This allows us to:

 MONITORING

 Everyone must observe this policy.
 The DPO has overall responsibility for this policy.
-They will monitor it regularly to make sure it is being adhered to.
+The DPO will monitor the policy regularly to make sure it is being adhered to.

 CONSEQUENCES OF FAILING TO COMPLY

-The importance of this policy means that failure to comply with any requirement may lead to disciplinary action under our procedures which may result in dismissal.
+The importance of this policy means that a failure to comply with any requirement by an employee may lead to disciplinary action under our procedures which may result in dismissal.